SAP-samples/teched2023-IN265/exercises/ex2/README.md

 Now try out different combinations of publishing to a topic and listening to a topic and see which events you receive.

+> Note, there are two options for you to do the below: if you all publish to the same topic, others will receive your message as well.
+Which is good since this is the concept of topics.
+If you want to play around just for yourself, add your number to the topic in front, just make sure you listen to it as well.
+>
+> Instead of animals/vertebrates/warm-blooded/mammals/zebra
+> listen to XXX/animals/vertebrates/warm-blooded/mammals/zebra
+>

 4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras getting born

 For this subscribe the consumer to the topic animals/vertebrates/warm-blooded/mammals/zebra